UWPCE-PythonCert/IntroPython-2017/_sources/supplemental/dev_environment/shell.rst.txt

 .. _virtualenv: http://virtualenv.org

 Luckily, there is a way out.
-Bash shell scripting offers `parameter expansion`_ and a trick of the that syntax can help.
+Bash shell scripting offers `parameter expansion`_ and a trick of that syntax can help.
 Normally, a shell parameter is referenced like so:

 .. code-block:: bash